Efimish/efimish.github.io/src/content/posts/how-i-made-this-website.md

 I made 2 color themes: light and dark.
 They switch automatically depending on your system defaults.
-But there is also a theme switcher to override it.
+But there is also a theme selector to override it.

 ## JavaScript